falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 New events are generated in batch by the `NextBatch` function.
 The function is mandatory for source plugins and must be defined as a method of the plugin instance struct type.
 The `pState` argument is the plugin struct type initialized in `Init()`, passed in by the framework for ease of access.
 The plugin state is passed as an instance of the `sdk.PluginState` interface, so a manual cast is required to access the internal state variables defined in the struct type.

 The `evts` parameter is a sdk-managed batch of events to be used for creating new events.
 For that, the SDK uses a slab allocator and reuses the same event batch at every iteration to improve performance.
-The lenght of the `evts` list represents the maximum size of each event batch.
+The length of the `evts` list represents the maximum size of each event batch.
 Each element of the batch is an instance of `sdk.EventWriter` that provides handy methods to write the event info and data.
 Event data can be written with the Go `io.Writer` interface.

 If an error is returned, the SDK returns a failure to the framework and invalidates the current batch.
 The special errors `sdk.ErrTimeout` and `sdk.ErrEOF` have a special meaning, and are used to either advise the framework that no new events are currently available, or that the event stream is terminated.